billkarsh/SpikeGLX/Markdown/UserManual.md

 only way to coordinate the two devices.
 The NI breakout boxes, like `BNC-2110`, make this simple.

+* You always need to select a clock source in the `Timing` box at the bottom of the panel.
+Your selection specifies two key values.
+(1) It specifies a `Set_sample_rate` (read directly in the menu control) that names the nominal rate for the source, and is used to program your NI device if `Device1 clock line` is set to `Internal`.
+(2) Your selection looks up the `Measured_sample_rate` for this device and enters that on the `Sync` tab of the dialog.

+* You will get the best possible alignment of data across your files if you use the calibration features on the `Sync` tab to measure the true sample rates of your devices.

-* There is a `Sync checkbox` and a selectable digital output line.
+* There is a `Start checkbox` and a selectable digital output line.
 If enabled, when the run starts, the selected line goes from low to high and stays high until the run is stopped.
 This is always an option you can use to hardware-trigger other components in your experiment.